KZarzour/Multithreaded-Statistics-Client-Server-Application/README.md

 Java Multithreaded Statistics Client Server Application project for EECE 351, Computing Networks and Services course.
 The application offers some statistical functions: average, median, mode, min/max etc.

-There are 2 files on for the Client and one for the Server:
+There are 2 files one for the Client and one for the Server:

 To run:
 * Open both files in the IDE